Bealby/magnet-fishing/README.md

 Competitions on certain stretches of water.
 Winners, catches and prizes could be readily announced.

-**Develop the “Catch Log”** It would better user experience to have a feature to order Catches by either date, area or name.
-Including also a search feature to find certain information.
+**Develop the “Catch Log”** It would be a better user experience to have a feature to order Catches by either date, area or name.
+Including also a search feature to find certain information could be useful.
 'Likes' and 'Comment' could also be available for better interaction.

 **Create a Magnet Fishing Membership Club(s)** Membership clubs could be established by developing the website.
 This would entail